 You can think of these crossbars as the ultimate processor-in-memory devices, where a current pulse passes through a resistor to perform a multiply/add in a matrix-vector multiply.
 The crossbar stores a matrix of weights; setting a resistor to a new value is the equivalent to settng the value of a single matrix element in a traditional numeric algorithm.

-Here is a paper where we model the effects in analog devices of noise, non-linear responses, and device-to-device or cycle-to-cycle variabilities to see how they effect the effectiveness of an simple neural-net backpropagation algorithm:
+This is a paper where we simulate crossbars built of analog resistive memory devices to model the effects of noise, non-linear responses, and device-to-device or cycle-to-cycle variabilities and see how they effect the effectiveness of an simple neural-net backpropagation algorithm:

 Resistive Memory Device Requirements for a Neural Algorithm Accelerator, S. Agarwal, S. J. Plimpton, D. R. Hughart, A. H. Hsia, I. Richter, J. A. Cox, C. D. James, M. J. Marinella, IEEE International Joint Conf on Neural Networks (IJCNN 2016), Vancouver, Canada, Jul 2016. (abstract)

 In this paper a novel idea by Sapan Agarwal is exploited to increase the accuracy of a machine learning algorithm running on noisy analog devices:

 Achieving Ideal Accuracies in Analog Neuromorphic Computing Using Periodic Carry, S. Agarwal, R. B. Jacobs-Gedrim, A. H. Hsia, D. R. Hughart, E. J. Fuller, A. A. Talin, C. D. James, S. J. Plimpton, and M. J. Marinella, 2017 IEEE Symposium on VLSI Technology, Kyoto, Japan (2017). (abstract)